 If you've lost a loved one, it's important to get help as soon as possible.
 Taking action, even during your grief, is vital because it will help:

 If a negligent driver caused your loved one’s death, you can obtain legal counsel to process your case against him in court or through settlement negotiations.

-- Secure your family’s financial future.
-Without a fair settlement, your family will be responsible for all of the costs associated with your loved one’s death.
+Without fair compensation, your family will be responsible for all of the costs associated with your loved one’s death.
 This may include, but isn't limited to, doctors’ bills incurred prior to death, funeral costs, lost income, and pain and suffering.

 In order to bring a wrongful death lawsuit in the Commonwealth of Kentucky, you must do so before the statute of limitations expires, and you must have legal standing to file a case.
 You do not, however, have to do this alone.
 Instead,